hayleyrbrooks/VNI/preprocessing/timingFilesSetup/README.md

 Onset files are created by the script [createTimingFiles.Rmd](./createTimingFiles.Rmd)

-Onset files location: /shlab/Projects/VNI/data/mriTimingFiles/onsetFiles/ Onset files contain three columns: onset, duration, parametric modulation
+Onset files location: /shlab/Projects/VNI/data/mriTimingFiles/onsetFiles/ Onset files contain three columns: onset, duration, parametric modulation.
+Parametric modulations are mean-centered by each functional run for each participant.

 For each participant, there are 3 onset files (corresponding to each run) for all of the following onset files listed below (i.e. a lot of timing files for each participant)